jbhopkins/bioxtasraw/docs/source/videos.rst

 Tutorial videos
 ---------------------

-Every section of the RAW tutorial has an associated tutorial video.
+Most sections of the RAW tutorial has an associated tutorial video.
 These can be found in the appropriate section.
 A playlist of all the videos is available:

 .. raw:: html